 Drinking ice cubes

 We are frequently asked about the local currency exchange rates and whether you should change your money here or in your home country.
 Thanks to a low tax rate, exchanges are generally better here, so we would recommend bringing enough money to get you from the airport into town, then either exchange your money at a Bureau de Change or withdraw lump sums from an ATM, both of which are widely available around the island.
 Just don't use the currency exchangers in or near the airport as they tend to give unfavourable rates.

 Not speaking the language

 Thai is undoubtedly a challenging language to learn and comprehend, but fear not!
 Having a very heavily tourist-oriented economy, the vast majority of people in Phuket can speak very good English, especially those who work in restaurants, shops, markets, hotels and around the major attractions.
-Even if you manage to find someone who isn’t that confident in their language skills, they will usually know someone who is and will ask them to act as a translator.
-Of course, it’s still nice to try, and Thai people will be very happy to hear you try any Thai words or phrases you pick up during your trip.
+Even if you manage to find someone who isn’t that confident in their language skills, they'll usually know someone who is and will ask them to act as a translator.
+Of course, it’s still nice to try, and local people will be very happy to hear you try any Thai words or phrases you pick up during your trip.

-Thailand is known for its fantastic cuisine, with the some of the best (and cheapest) offerings being served from small local restaurants and street vendors.
+Thailand is known for its fantastic cuisine, with some of the best (and cheapest) offerings being served from small local restaurants and street vendors.
 However, the ever-present threat of stomach upsets will often put people off the idea.
-We won’t say there isn’t some risk here, but it is a very slight one as businesses routinely giving their customers food poisoning don’t stay in business very long.
+We won’t say there isn’t some risk here, but it's a very slight one as businesses routinely giving their customers food poisoning don’t stay in business very long.
 To be safe, look out for the busy, popular restaurants and vendors who cook the food right in front of you, especially where meat is involved.
 Read More...

 Things You SHOULD Worry About…

 Between the rough state of many of Phuket’s roads and the even rougher state of the average driving ability, renting a motorbike can be a very hazardous decision.
-Yes, it is a cheap and convenient way to get around the island, but it comes with considerable risks.
-We would recommend sticking with public transport or hire a car with a local driver.
+Yes, it's a cheap and convenient way to get around the island, but it comes with considerable risks.
+We would recommend sticking with public transport or hiring a car with a local driver.
 If you do choose to hire a motorbike, be sure to wear a crash helmet at all times and drive with extreme care and caution.
 Read More...

 Swimming in rough seas